-* Not limited to "paper photographs", these techniques can be used with any kind of photographic imagery, both paper and digital, both still and moving -- therefore also including applications in VideoTherapy, Video Art Therapy, and/or Therapeutic Videography ("Therapeutic Film-making") work, digital or mobile phone photography, DVDs, and films -- as well as newer technologies yet to be invented...
+Not limited to printed photographs, both PhotoTherapy and Therapeutic Photography techniques can be used with any kind of photographic imagery — both film and digital, both still and moving — therefore also in applications such as VideoTherapy, Therapeutic Videography (Therapeutic Film-making) and other related techniques.

 Since these techniques are about photography as emotional communication, rather than photography as art, no prior experience with cameras or the photographic arts is needed.